 You might be wondering why the designation of invests only utilizes the numbers from 90 to 99.

-According to Dennis Feltgen, communications and public affairs officer at the National Hurricane Center, the numbers from 1 to 49 are used for tropical and subtropical depressions, 50 to 79 are reserved for other tropical cyclone forecast centers around the world and 80 to 89 are applied only for testing or training purposes.
+According to Dennis Feltgen, former communications and public affairs officer at the NHC, the numbers from 1 to 49 are used for tropical and subtropical depressions, 50 to 79 are reserved for other tropical cyclone forecast centers around the world, and 80 to 89 are applied only for testing or training purposes.

 Additionally, you may find it odd that Atlantic invests don’t use the suffix "A." This is because the Atlantic drew the short straw.